ccasbre27/Konnichiwa/README.md

 ### Functionality
 I take always the first value of the node because it will be the id, at least a node should have the id.
 After that I verify if the value at position 1 (left node) and 2(right node)
-+ is an array and its lenght is bigger than 1, if so we should go to the children nodes.
++ Is an array and its lenght is bigger than 1: if so, we should go to the children nodes.
-+ is null, if so I set the leftNode as null.
++ Is null: if so, I set the respective node as null.
-+ the last scenario is a node with just the key so we create it and set it as left node
++ The last scenario is a node with just the key: so we create it and set it as the respective node.

 Finally, we return the node.